Battle of Paraitakene: Opposing forces

+Eumenes'army consisted of 17,000 heavy infantry, 18,000 light infantry, 6,300 cavalry and 125 elephants.
+The army's most important element were its core of veterans from Alexander the Great's army; the 3,000 Argyraspides (Silver Shields) and the 3,000 Hypaspists (Shield-Bearers).

 Battle

 Antigonus deployed his army obliquely, the right wing leading, in the same fashion used by Alexander and Philip.
 Antigonus deployed his light horse (c.
 7,000 horsemen) on the left under Peithon, his heavy cavalry (3,700 horsemen) and light infantry were placed on the right flank resting on the hills under his own command and his phalanx held the center, with the Macedonians on the right, the Asians in the center and the mercenaries (probably Greeks) on the left, while the war elephants were spread across the line.
 Eumenes, also placed his phalanx in the center, with the elite Argyraspides and Hypaspists on the right of the phalanx.
 His left flank, resting near the hill, was made up of cavalry, elephants, and auxiliaries.
 The right flank was led by Eumenes himself with his heavy cavalry (2,900 horsemen).
 Antigonus's oldest son Demetrius, aged about twenty, was with his father commanding the heavy cavalry on the right and making his major combat debut.

 The battle began with Peithon, ignoring his orders to hang back, charging Eumenes's heavy cavalry with his more numerous light cavalry.
-Eumenes held his own against Pheiton with his heavy cavalry and elephants and then attacked him in the flank with a couple of his own light cavalry squadrons brought over from his left flank.
+Eumenes held his own against Peithon with his heavy cavalry and elephants and then attacked him in the flank with a couple of his own light cavalry squadrons brought over from his left flank.
 Peithon was driven back to the foothills in rout.

 In the center, the two phalanxes engaged, again to Eumenes’ advantage due to the incredible skill of the Argyraspides who, despite their age (50 to 70 years old), seemed invincible.
 Antigonus's phalanx was also driven back to the foothills.

 Despite these reverses, Antigonus kept his head and when he observed that the very success of the enemy phalanx had led them forward opening up a gap between their center and their left flank he charged his heavy cavalry into this gap, wheeling right and left to the rear of Eumenes's cavalry and his phalanx.
 The attack proved successful – ending what seemed to be the start of a Eumenes victory over another opponent.
 The battle slowed as both sides tried to rally broken units.
 Eumenes tried to claim victory by occupying the battlefield but his troops insisted on returning to their baggage and making camp there.
 Antigonos, who had his troops better in hand, marched forward and claimed the battlefield.